The impact of nonheritable variation in division rates on population growth across environments: Biological significance

 \section{Biological significance}

 Here we illustrate how the models analysed in the previous sections can be used to generate new interpretations of biological data.
-The datasets displayed in Figure \ref{fig:data} were obtained from \cite{kraemer2016}.
-They represent mean growth rates of distinct genotypes of green algae {\em Chlamydomonas reinhardtii}, a commonly used organism in ecology and evolution studies.
-For each of two genotypes (CC-2344 and CC-2931), blue bars represent growth rates of an ancestral ($\overline{\mu}_a$), while in red the figure displays mean growth rates over 15 mutation accumulation lines originating from that same ancestor ($\overline{\mu}_m$).
-The experimenters created a stress gradient by adding a controlled concentration of NaCl to the growth media (horizontal axis).
-The bottom panels, which show fitness of the mutants relative to that of the ancestor, calculated as
+The datasets displayed in Figure~\ref{fig:data} were obtained from \cite{kraemer2016} and represent the sample mean population growth rates (per hour) evaluated over experimental replications of distinct genotypes of the green alga \emph{Chlamydomonas reinhardtii}, a widely used model organism in ecology and evolutionary biology.
+For each of the two genotypes (CC-2344 and CC-2931), the blue bars show the mean empirical population growth rates of the ancestral strain ($\bar{r}_a$), while the red bars show the corresponding mean population growth rates across 15 mutation accumulation lines derived from that ancestor ($\bar{r}_m$).
+In these experiments, environmental stress is imposed by increasing the concentration of NaCl in the growth medium (horizontal axis).
+The bottom panels show the fitness of the mutants relative to the ancestor.
+When time is measured in units of ancestral generation time \cite{Chevin2011}, this relative fitness $w$ is given by:

-suggest that the mutational effects were deleterious and exacerbated by stress \cite{kraemer2016}.
-This dataset is ideally suited to illustrate how a set of commendable conclusions may be challenged by applying the analytical results derived in this paper.